top of page

 Charles took a deep breath and did that.
 “You love Devesh, don’t you, Rex.”
 It wasn’t a question.
 He was sure of it the moment he said it.

 Rex was equally convinced.
 “More than anything.
-Otherwise, why would I sneak away like this to meet Jack to collect the wedding ring I commissioned for him?”
+Otherwise, why would I sneak away like this to meet Jack to collect the wedding ring I commissioned?”

 Jack wasn’t only pretty.
-He was also Rex’s PA, who handed over a treasure he’d brought from Southall.
+He was also Rex’s PA, who handed over a treasure he’d brought all the way from Southall.
 “Because my boss here was terrified a courier would lose it.”

 Rex took the small, square box Jack passed to him.
-“I was going to wait to get him a ring when we were in Jaipur—find Dev something made by a local craftsman.
-But then his grandmother offered me something perfect.”
+“I was going to get Dev a ring when we were in Jaipur, but then his grandmother offered me something perfect.”

 Rex showed off a ring.
 It shimmered in the sunlight.